dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-environment-variables.md

 You may have multiple jobs that run in the same environment, and you'd like the environment variable to be interpretted differently depending on the job.

 When setting up or editing a job, you will see a section for overriding environment variables.
-Every job is specified to run in a specific, deployment environment, and by default, a job will inherit the values set at the environment level for the environment in which it runs.
+Every job runs in a specific, deployment environment, and by default, a job will inherit the values set at the environment level for the environment in which it runs.
 If you'd like to set a different value at the job level, edit the value to override it.